Sandakphu Trek

 (Fare Updated: March 2022)

-• You need to pay Singalilla National Park Entry fee of Rs.
-120/- per person per day of stay inside the park for Indians (Rs.
+Indians need to pay Singalilla National Park Entry fee of Rs.
+120/- per person per day of stay inside the park (Rs.
 500/- per day for foreign nationals).

-You can pay this fee at Manebhanjan or Singalila Park check post located shortly after Tumling.
+You can pay this fee at Manebhanjan or Singalila Park check post located shortly after Tumling (there is a Forest Beat Office there).
 Without paying this fee, entry through Singalia National Park (near Tumling) will not be allowed.

 Carry Photo Id cards (like driving license / Voter's ID Card etc) which may be checked at several intermediate check posts along the route like Tumling, Gairibas, Batasi etc).